Despite its simplicity and ease of use many overlook the Figure, or Round Number…

 For example, if the AUDUSD has just broken through $1.02, it is deemed to have broken The Figure at 1.0200.
 The next round number, or big figure, will be at the 50 mark: 1.0250.

-For users of the Metatrader trading platform, there is a free Metatrader indicator to plot these levels on the chart available in the members section of this site.
-Membership is free, just subscribe using the form on any page.
-For non-users of Metatrader 4, most charting packages these days will have a similar capability built into the software.
+N.B. for users of the MetaTrader trading platform, there is a free MetaTrader indicator to plot these levels on the chart available in the members section of this site.
+Membership is free, just click the following link to get access:

 You would do well to use it, as price very often reacts at these levels.
 Furthermore, if the figure also happens to coincide with other reasons for price reaction at this level, for example pivots, Fibonacci levels, old support and resistance levels etc this increases the chances of price reacting and turning at these levels.